bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

   - python
   - tableau
 ---
 I work on a team that builds Tableau dashboards for hundreds of users spread across the US.
-We&#8217;ve been looking at ways to improve our overall user experience, and have started investigating how many users are accessing our dashboards via desktop vs. mobile devices.
-Our goal was to make a data-driven decision about how much effort to put into using Tableau&#8217;s device-specific layout capabilities.
+We’ve been looking at ways to improve our overall user experience, and have started investigating how many users are accessing our dashboards via desktop vs. mobile devices.
+Our goal was to make a data-driven decision about how much effort to put into using Tableau’s device-specific layout capabilities.
 That simple question lead to a small odyssey through the data that Tableau Server collects about itself.

 ## Finding the right data